Proto-Greek language: Restoration

-However, restoration is not evident in Mycenaean Greek, where the reflex of original *ty, *tʰy (which became a consonant transcribed as ⟨s⟩) is consistently written differently from the reflex of original *ky, *kʰy (which became a consonant transcribed as ⟨z⟩ via the second palatalization).
+However, restoration is not evident in Mycenaean Greek, where the reflex of original *t(ʰ)y (which became a consonant transcribed as ⟨s⟩) is consistently written differently from the reflex of original *k(ʰ)y (which became a consonant transcribed as ⟨z⟩ via the second palatalization).

 Second palatalization

-The second palatalization affected all consonants.
-It took place following the resolution of syllabic laryngeals and sonorants, and prior to Grassmann's law.

-The following table, based on American linguist Andrew Sihler, shows the outcomes of the second palatalization.
+The second palatalization took place following the resolution of syllabic laryngeals and sonorants, and prior to Grassmann's law.
+It affected all consonants followed by the palatal glide *y.
+The following table, based on American linguist Andrew Sihler, shows the outcomes of the second palatalization:

 Sihler reconstructs the palatalized stops (shown in the above table as *ť *ď) with a degree of assibilation and transcribes them as *č *ǰ.

 The resulting palatal consonants and clusters of Proto-Greek were resolved in varying ways prior to the historical period.
-Most notably, *ň and *ř were resolved into plain sonorants plus a palatal on-glide, which eventually turned the preceding vowel into a diphthong.

 The restoration of *y after original *t or *tʰ (resulting in *ťť) occurred only in morphologically transparent formations, by analogy with similar formations in which *y was preceded by other consonants.
-In formations that were morphologically opaque, the restoration did not take place and the *ts that resulted from the first palatalization of *ty and *tʰy remained.
+In formations that were morphologically opaque, the restoration did not take place and the *t͡s that resulted from the first palatalization of *ty and *tʰy remained.
 Hence, depending on the type of formation, the pre-Proto-Greek sequences *ty and *tʰy have different outcomes in the later languages.
-In particular, medial *t(ʰ)y becomes Attic s in opaque formations but tt in transparent formations.
+In particular, medial *t(ʰ)y becomes Attic -s- in opaque formations but -tt- in transparent formations.

 The outcome of PG medial *ts in Homeric Greek is s after a long vowel, and vacillation between s and ss after a short vowel: tátēsi dat. pl. "rug" < tátēt-, possí(n)/posí(n) dat. pl. "foot" < pod-.
 This was useful for the composer of the Iliad and Odyssey, since possí with double s scans as long-short, while posí with single s scans as short-short.
 Thus the writer could use each form in different positions in a line.